If you like 7 Layer Bars, aka Magic Bars or Hello Dolly Bars – you will flip for this apple and butterscotch version!

 - 8 oz sweetened condensed milk (a little more than half of a standard 14 oz can)

-- Preheat oven to 350F.
-Line 8-inch or 9-inch square baking pan with parchment paper.
+Preheat oven to 350F.
+Line 8-inch or 9-inch square baking pan with parchment paper or aluminum foil.
 Spray generously with non-stick spray.
 Set aside.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.